-- Add the sugar, lemon juice, brandy and homemade pectin to the peaches.
-Here's how to make citrus pectin or apple pectin.
+Add the sugar, lemon juice, brandy and homemade pectin to the peaches.

-The sealed jars can be stored at room temperature, but once opened, keep them in the refrigerator just as you would with store bought jam.
-Sealed, the jam will keep for 1 year.
+- The sealed jars can be stored at room temperature, but once opened, keep them in the refrigerator just as you would with store-bought jam.
+Sealed, the jam will keep for one year.
 The jam is still safe to eat after that, but the quality declines.

-Alternatively, skip the canning process and store the jam in clean glass jars (they don't have to be canning jars) in the refrigerator for up to 2 months.
+- Alternatively, skip the canning process and store the jam in clean glass jars (they don't have to be canning jars) in the refrigerator for up to two months.